Things to do in Santorini? No worries, you’re in the right place 😉

 How to get to Santorini?

 There are only two ways to get to Santorini: by boat or airplane.

 ∗ There are ferryboats connecting Santorini to other Greek islands.
 The most common routes from / to are: Athens, Crete and Mykonos.

-I stayed at Vallas Apartment in Firostefani, and if you’re looking for hotels in Santorini my recommendation are:
+I stayed at Vallas Apartment in Firostefani, and if you’re looking for hotels in Santorini my recommendations are:

 ∗ Prices of summer 2014.

-Helpful links to enjoy this Top 7 things to do in Santorini
+Helpful links to enjoy this 7 Best things to do in Santorini

 ∗ This post was converted into an app, and you can get it clicking here.

 ∗Are you planning a trip to Santorini?
 Now that you know what to do in Santorini what are you waiting for?